oracle/graal/docs/reference-manual/java/Options.md

     The accepted values for this option are:
     * `none`: To show no information.
-    * `info`: To print one line of output showing the name of the compiler configuration in use and the location it is loaded from.
+    * `info`: To print one line of output describing the compiler configuration in use and whether it is loaded from a Native Image ("libgraal") or from class files ("jargraal").
     * `verbose`: To print detailed compiler configuration information.

 * `-Dgraal.MitigateSpeculativeExecutionAttacks=None`: Selects a strategy to mitigate speculative